High-throughput (short-read) sequencing using an Illumina MiSeq i100 (Plus)

 • This means I now have a solution where my library is at a 0.4 nM concentration and phi-X is at 0.2 nM concentration for a total of 0.6 nM (600 pM)

-Dilute sample 0.1x by adding 225 of KLD buffer to 25 uL of "1 nM" sample.
+Dilute diluted pool of DNA 0.1x by adding 225 of KLD buffer to 25 uL of "1 nM" sample.
 Briefly vortex and spin.

 • Now "100 pM" and all ready to load (actually 60 pM for my test run)